fortinetdev/terraform-provider-fortios/website/docs/r/fortios_rule_otdt.html.markdown

 The following arguments are supported:

 * `name` - Application name.
+* `dynamic_sort_subtable` - Sort sub-tables, please do not set this parameter when configuring static sub-tables.
+Options: [ false, true, natural, alphabetical ]. false: Default value, do not sort tables; true/natural: sort tables in natural order.
+For example: [ a10, a2 ] --> [ a2, a10 ]; alphabetical: sort tables in alphabetical order.
+For example: [ a10, a2 ] --> [ a10, a2 ].
+* `get_all_tables` - Get all sub-tables including unconfigured tables.
+Do not set this variable to true if you configure sub-table in another resource, otherwise, conflicts and overwrite will occur.
+Options: [ false, true ]. false: Default value, do not get unconfigured tables; true: get all tables including unconfigured tables.
+* `vdomparam` - Specifies the vdom to which the resource will be applied when the FortiGate unit is running in VDOM mode.
+Only one vdom can be specified.
+If you want to inherit the vdom configuration of the provider, please do not set this parameter.
+* `update_if_exist` - Equivalent functionality of import the resource.
+If set to true, will check whether the resource exist, if so, will do the UPDATE operation rather CREATE.
+Default is false.
+If you want to inherit the value of the provider, please do not set this parameter.

+## Attribute Reference

+In addition to all the above arguments, the following attributes are exported:
+* `id` - an identifier for the resource with format {{name}}.
 * `fosid` - Application ID.
 * `category` - Application category ID.
 * `popularity` - Application popularity.